-Extrusion is not only a final forming process for products but is also an intermediate process for many other processes such as injection molding, blow molding, and blown film.
-The cost-effective operation of extrusion screws is therefore essential to a high proportion of the plastics processing industry.
+Extrusion is not only a final forming process for products but it is also an intermediate process for many other processes such as injection molding, blow molding and blown film.
+The cost-effective operation of extrusion screws is therefore essential for a high proportion of the plastics processing industry.

 Whatever the age of the machine, it is essential to get the right extruder for the job and the screw diameter and design should be checked to make sure they are right for the polymer and product.
 Extruders run most efficiently (not only in energy terms) when operating at the design conditions for the motor and screw.
 The extruder should be set to run at the maximum design speed, as this is usually the most efficient setting.
 The screw speed should only be reduced from the maximum if there is difficulty producing good product.

 - Using large extruders for small profiles wastes energy and costs money.

 - Total efficiency (including energy efficiency) is best when operating at the design conditions.

 - Set the extruder to run at its most efficient speed (usually the maximum design speed) and control the screw speed to give an extrusion rate as close to the maximum as possible and still produce good product.

 - Size and control the electric motor to match the torque needed by the screw.

 Optimizing the extruder speed in this way maximizes the heat from mechanical work and minimizes the amount of additional electrical energy needed to heat the plastic.
 Provided the downstream equipment does not limit the output, the energy consumption of an extruder per kilogram of processed polymer can be decreased by nearly 50% by doubling the rotational speed of the extruder.

 Good extrusion efficiency demands that the polymer is kept at the optimum processing temperature while at the same time is prevented from overheating.
 The processing window is sometimes quite small and overheating from shearing can occur unless accurate temperature control is achieved.
 Accurate temperature control will not only help to produce good product but will also minimize energy costs.